-However, following the disappearance of taboos also progressively myths, disappeared.
-And they were the strongest buffer-zone between potential rivalries and deterring conflicts. thus Nowadays, mimetic rivalry is raging and present in almost all human relationships: political, and interpersonal economic, military, consumption...). (fashion, snobbism, According to Girard, if Mankind does not completely give up violence, it can easily destroy itself, especially when we consider the means of destruction it now possesses and the ecological limits of its battlefield...
+However, following the disappearance of myths, taboos also progressively disappeared.
+And they were the strongest buffer-zone between potential rivalries and thus deterring conflicts.
+Nowadays, mimetic rivalry is raging and present in almost all human relationships: political, economic, military, and interpersonal (fashion, snobbism, consumption...).
+According to Girard, if Mankind does not completely give up violence, it can easily destroy itself, especially when we consider the means of destruction it now possesses and the ecological limits of its battlefield...